kirknorthrop/updown/README.md

 ## Licenses

+### Up Down London assets

+Applies to all PNG and ICO graphics files, and all contents of the `faq`, `press` and `privacy` directories.

-All graphics files, faq, press and privacy directories Copyright (C) 2013-2017 Kirk Northrop and Christiane Link.
+Copyright (C) 2013-2017 Kirk Northrop and Christiane Link.
 All rights reserved.

-These files must not be re-used without express written permission from Up Down London, who are contactable via updownlondon.com.
+These files must not be re-used without express written permission from Up Down London, who are contactable via <https://www.updownlondon.com/>.

-Up Down London (excluding graphics, faq, press and privacy directories and modules listed below) Copyright (C) 2013-2017 Kirk Northrop
+### Up Down codebase (excluding graphics, faq, press and privacy directories and modules listed below)

+Applies to all Up Down project files that are not included modules or part of the Up Down London assets license.

+Copyright (C) 2013-2017 Kirk Northrop

 This program is free software: you can redistribute it and/or modify